alfa9317/liri-node-app/README.md

 - 'do-what-it-says' - Read files with any parameter

 In order to use the program, first you need to clone it from Github to somewhere in your computer.
-Then, inside the root folder of 'liri-node-app', create a .env file with:
+Then, inside the root folder of 'AmazonLike_Storefront', create a .env file with:

             # Spotify API keys